sjmorgan6/Mobile-Target-Tracking/README.md

 - networkx (version 2.3 used)
 - openpyxl (version 3.0.7 used)

-Some notes that
+Some notes that may be helpful for beginner coders (like me!):
 I recommend using Anaconda for easier package managment (https://docs.anaconda.com/anaconda/) and convenient IDE Spyder!
 I used Python version 3.7, and set up a virtual environment for this.
-Adjust file paths as needed (this was done on a Windows machine, filepath may be needed to change on other OS)
+Adjust file paths as needed (this was done on a Windows machine, filepath may be needed to change on other OS).

 ## Sources:
 Raising and lowering equations sourced from: DOI: https://doi.org/10.5281/zenodo.4452978